sherpa/sherpa/docs/plots/index.rst

 :py:class:`~sherpa.plot.Point`,
 and
 :py:class:`~sherpa.plot.Contour`.
-Here we use the Histogram class directly to diplay the data directly, on top of the existing plot:
+Here we use the Histogram class directly to display the data directly, on top of the existing plot:

     >>> from sherpa.plot import Histogram